Coal Country Picked Trump. Now, They Want Him To Keep His Promises

 Hathaway recently found a job at a nearby mine.
 While he thinks Trump's election means he'll have a better shot at keeping his new job, he didn't like a lot of things Trump said during the campaign.

-"He is a whacko ; he's never gonna stop being a whacko," Hathaway says.
+"He is a whacko; he's never going to stop being a whacko," Hathaway says.
 "But I mean, the things he did say — the good stuff — was good for the coal mining community.
 But we'll see what happens."

 That message clearly resonated in Greene County, where over the last four years a third of the coal mining jobs — like Dave Hathaway's — disappeared.
 Trump won the county by 40 points, eight years after Barack Obama basically tied John McCain there.